EternityForest/iot_devices/README.md

 It also aims to include a library of commonly used devices.

 It can be installed with "pip3 install iot_devices".

-The Network Video Recorder device can be installed with "pip3 install NVRChannel".

 ## The tui-dash.py app